 Throughout the NACCS project, all partners will conduct research on the existing use of narrative accountability in cultural and community contexts at the local, national, and pan-European levels.
 Trainers and educators working in cultural and community settings will be trained to think critically about narrative accountability and its practical application.
 The ultimate goal over the course of 36 months is to raise awareness about the role and practical implementation of narrative accountability in cultural and community contexts.

 Furthermore, the partners will develop peer learning opportunities, both online and offline, for practitioners working with narrative in cultural and community contexts.
 The selection of partners was based on their skills and expertise in the field of vocational training, ensuring complementarity and the achievement of the project’s objectives.
 Each partner brings unique expertise in their target areas and territories.
 The diverse range of partners allows for a broader scope of target groups and more comprehensive databases to support the planned events over the 36-month period starting from November 2021.

-Having partners from different countries will allow us to more easily organize events and workshops in the different partner countries.
-Each partner will have a better knowledge of its territory, and will bring to the target groups an already recognized expertise.
-The exchange of knowledge across geographical borders will foster the development of ideas, bring the target groups out of their cultural bubble and support innovation.
-With this trans-European vision, we will be able to establish a comprehensive and coherent community of peers with different competences.
-This community allows practitioners to learn from each other and experiment with different practices/methods throughout the project.
-Finally, NACCS will be able to create common pan-European principles.
-The different values that will be shared will lay the foundation for a stronger and sustainable collaboration.
+Having partners from different countries facilitates the organization of events and workshops in various locations.
+Each partner possesses in-depth knowledge of their respective territories and can contribute their recognized expertise to benefit the target groups.
+The exchange of knowledge across geographical borders fosters the development of ideas, expands the horizons of the target groups beyond their cultural bubbles, and encourages innovation.
+With a trans-European vision, NACCS aims to establish a comprehensive and cohesive community of peers with diverse competences.
+This community enables practitioners to learn from one another and experiment with different practices and methods throughout the project.
+Ultimately, NACCS aims to establish common pan-European principles, sharing values that will lay the foundation for a stronger and sustainable collaboration.